 Expect big snowfall—over 450 inches annually—easy-to-manage altitude, and variable temperatures that deliver mixed blessings.
 At the base, the little ski city of Whistler and its car-free center buzz and hum with internationalism, vitality, and a nonstop spirit of fun.
 Both mountain and town are booming, with 2018 bringing a combined $90 million in upgrades from Whistler Blackcomb’s new parent Vail Resorts, the town’s big hotels, independent businesses, and the municipality itself.

 The not so good?
 Prices have risen dramatically, particularly for lodging and lift tickets—although the favorable exchange rate and an Epic Pass dulls the sting.
 But with more than three million annual visitors from around the globe plus the weekend surge from Vancouver and Seattle, nothing is slowing this meteor down. - Susan Reifer Ryan

-Lift upgrades: A 10-seat gondola on Blackcomb replaces the Wizard and Solar quads.
-On Whistler, the Emerald Express quad becomes a six-pack.
+- Lift upgrades: A 10-seat gondola on Blackcomb replaced the Wizard and Solar quads.
+On Whistler, the Emerald Express quad became a six-pack.

 Come for the...